Kissing Hand Activities for the First Day

 For science, we talk about the fact that raccoons are nocturnal, so Chester goes to school at night.
 Use big words with kids from day one.
 If they can say Tyrannosaurus Rex, they can say nocturnal!

 We make a science chart together showing various nocturnal animals and display it in our science center.
 The children already have one piece of text they can “read” from day one!
+Building confident readers begins with simple activities such as this!

 We also do a graphing activity which gives us a chance to discuss our first day feelings.
 This social emotional activity is critical for young learners trying to process their emotions on the first day of school.
+I always remind my students that it’s ok to feel different emotions; it’s what we do with them that matters.
+If the students are comfortable, let them share why they’re happy, excited, sad, or scared.
+They need to feel validated in their emotions.

 Following Chester’s Raccoon Tracks

 One of the children’s favorite activities comes after we discuss raccoon tracks.
 I show them a real photograph of a raccoon and raccoon tracks, and then we travel around the school following Chester’s footprints wherever they lead.
+This serves as our school tour which is a very important first day of school activity for little learners.

 At each location, they meet a school helper like the nurse, the secretary, and the gym teacher.
 Our last stop on the tour is the principal’s office where a special treat awaits them!

 In the principal’s office, students find a bag of Hershey Kisses just for them!
 Each little bag has a tag on it that says, “Kisses from my First Day of School.”
 The kids get so excited to take these kisses home and share them with their families.
+You should see the joy on their faces when discover this special treat!

 More Fun Kissing Hand Activities

-I also like to do a hand print craft with the kids on the first day of school.
+I also like to do a handprint craft with the kids on the first day of school.
 There’s nothing more special than a keepsake hand print from preschool or kindergarten, is there?
 (You may either trace the students’ hands, or add tempera paint or fingerprint ink to their hands and make the print that way.)

-While I’m pulling children to my table to do their hand print craft, the other kids work on coloring a Chester crown to wear home in celebration of their first day of preschool, Pre-K, or Kindergarten!
+While I’m pulling children to my table to do their handprint craft, the other kids work on coloring a Chester crown to wear home in celebration of their first day of preschool, Pre-K, or Kindergarten!
+This crown is absolutely the cutest to see as children walk out the door on that first day of school.

 Finishing Up Your Kissing Hand Themed First Day